snac-cooperative/technical-docs/Requirements/User Management.md

 [Role in Database User API](Requirements/DBUser API.md#roles)

 Remember: institutional affiliation roles aren't all listed in the tables.
-There will be one institutional affiliation roles per institution.
+There will be one institutional affiliation role per institution.
 Users may have zero, one, or several institutional roles that define insitutions with which the user is affiliated.

 It is possible for an institutional administrator to also be a member of more than one